MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/automatically-connect.md

 Azure Arc automatically installs the Azure extension for SQL Server when a server connected to Azure Arc has SQL Server installed.
 All the SQL Server instance resources are automatically created in Azure, providing a centralized management platform for all your SQL Servers.

-To learn more, see [Auto deploymnet of Azure extension for SQL Server](connect-at-scale-autodeploy.md)
+To learn more, see [Auto deployment of Azure extension for SQL Server](connect-at-scale-autodeploy.md)

+Connecting SQL Servers in your hybrid environment directly with Azure can be accomplished using different methods, depending on your requirements and the tools you prefer to use.

-To connect your SQL Server to Azure, see [Connect hybrid machines to Azure using a deployment script](/azure/azure-arc/servers/onboard-portal)
+To connect your SQL Server to Azure, see [Azure Connected Machine agent deployment options](https://learn.microsoft.com/en-us/azure/azure-arc/servers/deployment-options)

 > [!NOTE]
-> If your server is already connected to Azure, to deploy Azure SQL Server extension for SQL Server proceed to [When the machine is already connected to an Arc-enabled Server](connect-already-enabled.md).
+> If your server is already connected to Azure, but Azure extension for SQL Server is not deployed automatically using above methods, proceed to [Alternative deployment options for Azure Arc-enabled SQL Server](deployment-options.md) to connect SQL Server to Azure.

 ## Validate your Arc-enabled SQL Server resources